-The Richard M. Givan LRAP offers student loan forgiveness to lawyers working in eligible legal aid organizations.
+The Richard M. Givan LRAP offers student loan forgiveness to lawyers working in nonprofit legal aid organizations.
 This program exists to help those who wouldn’t be able to afford to take on the work otherwise, since student loan repayment takes up a large chunk of their income.

 Legal aid lawyers can be eligible as long as their income doesn’t exceed $70,000.
 They must also be licensed to practice in Indiana and actively participate as a member of the Indiana Bar Association.

 The maximum annual award is $5,000, though you can apply every year as long as you have student debt remaining.
 Funding for the program is based on the performance of the Indiana Bar Foundation’s endowment.
-The total amount for 2018 is estimated to be $18,000.

 Law school-sponsored student loan assistance